 - Faculties are to ensure that adequate provision is made for Gifted and Talented students in their subject area.

 - Encourage departments to monitor the progress of Gifted and Talented students within their subject area in line with Kingsthorpe College’s progress monitoring.

 - Record and maintain a central register of Gifted and Talented students to enable them to be appropriately targeted and monitored.

 - Provide a range of enrichment opportunities, extra curricular activities, and trips/visits to assist students to progress further.

 This is a new initiative to stretch students in a number of key areas including; literacy, numeracy, meta-cognitive thinking etc. Students have all been provided with a Gold Programme sheet and journal.

 There are a number of activities that students can undertake, in their own time, that are all awarded a number of points based on their difficulty.
 Students can then earn prizes once they reach a certain points value.
-Once tasks have been completed students should see Miss Newell to have them signed off.
+Once tasks have been completed students should see Miss Maund to have them signed off.

 Why does Gifted and Talented matter at Kingsthorpe College?

 One of our Core Values at Kingsthorpe College is “CARE” Helping and supporting each other.
 We uphold a culture where high achievement is valued and high expectations are held by all.
 Kingsthorpe College aims to provide a high level of teaching and education to meet the needs of all students, thus helping them to achieve their full potential.
 Gifted and Talented Students who have demonstrated high achievement should be recognised by the school and supported in their development, within and outside of the classroom.

 How do we identify a Gifted and Talented student at Kingsthorpe College?